-If you would like to discuss disability-accommodations or register with CDR, please visit Center for Disability Resources (https://disabilityservices.syr.edu/).
-Please call (315) 443-4498 or email disabilityresources@syr.edu for more detailed information.
+If you would like to discuss disability-accommodations or register with CDR, please visit Center for Disability Resources.
+Please call (315) 443-4498 or email disability resources@syr.edu for more detailed information.

 The CDR is responsible for coordinating disability-related academic accommodations and will work with the student to develop an access plan.
 Since academic accommodations may require early planning and generally are not provided retroactively, please contact CDR as soon as possible to begin this process.